derele/NamibiaNanopore/README.md

 ![Log10 +1 transformed counts for
 nematodes](https://github.com/derele/NamibiaNanopore/blob/main/figures/Grace_1st_heat.png)

-"Chabaudstrongylus ninhae" and "Haemonchus sp.
-92619" are database artifacts (those are likely other Strongyles, but these species are not covered well enough in the database) but all these sequences are likely from strongyles!!!
-We will see in alignemtns how many credible sequence variants these four nematode taxa correspond to.
+*Chabaudstrongylus ninhae* and *Haemonchus sp.
+92619* are database artifacts (those are likely other strongyles, but these species are not covered well enough in the database) but all these sequences are likely from strongyles!!!
+We will see in alignments how many credible sequence variants these four nematode taxa correspond to.

 ## Düppel-project